restarone/violet_rails/CONTRIBUTING.md

 <img width="1059" alt="Screen Shot 2023-04-06 at 6 18 31 PM" src="https://user-images.githubusercontent.com/35935196/230504039-80dad0c7-9530-4942-b07a-be2ba41acb9d.png">

-This will trigger a Github Action that will launch an isolated environment for you to test your changes.
+This will trigger a GitHub Actions that will launch an isolated environment for you to test your changes.
 The action will add a link to the app in a comment as well:

 <img width="784" alt="Screen Shot 2023-04-06 at 6 20 11 PM" src="https://user-images.githubusercontent.com/35935196/230504198-c768a9b6-c837-4a3f-8529-4ca8ababa791.png">

 ### View Test coverage report 📋

-The test coverage report is generated when the test suite completes running (both in Github Actions and Locally).
-You can view it by clicking on "Details" next to the Ruby test jobs in Github Actions
+The test coverage report is generated when the test suite completes running (both in GitHub Actions and Locally).
+You can view it by clicking on "Details" next to the Ruby test jobs in GitHub Actions
 <img width="718" alt="Screen Shot 2023-04-06 at 6 22 15 PM" src="https://user-images.githubusercontent.com/35935196/230504513-68a24694-9214-4b0c-8ede-6b5b3abce7ae.png">

 and then clicking on Summary,